guilherme-otran/s2i-nodejs/README.md

 This repository also provides a [S2I](https://github.com/openshift/source-to-image) test framework, which launches tests to check functionality of a simple Node.JS application built on top of the sti-nodejs image.

-Users can choose between testing a Node.JS test application based on a RHEL or CentOS image.
+Users can choose between testing a Node.JS test application based on a CentOS image

-*  **RHEL based image**

-    To test a RHEL7 based Node.JS-0.10 image, you need to run the test on a properly subscribed RHEL machine.

-    ```
-    $ cd sti-nodejs
-    $ make test TARGET=rhel7 VERSION=0.10
-    ```

 *  **CentOS based image**

     ```
     $ cd sti-nodejs
-    $ make test VERSION=0.10
+    $ make test VERSION=6
     ```

 **Notice: By omitting the `VERSION` parameter, the build/test action will be performed